 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Urgently needed services are provided to treat a non-emergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
 If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
 Services must be immediately needed and medically necessary.
 Examples of urgently needed services that the plan must cover out of network occur if: You are temporarily outside the service area of the plan and require medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately obtain the medical care from a network provider.
-Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$25 copay for each Medurgently needed care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived if you are admit within 24 hours for the second care is waived in the second care is waived as a second care is waived as ervices cost sharing is ted to the hospital
+Cost sharing for necessary urgently needed services furnished out-of-network is the same as for such services furnished in-network. \$0 copay for each Med Urgently needed care s not waived if you are ac for the same condition. services cost sharing is

 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
 People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
 (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
-Medicare-covered vision care \$15 copay for each eye exam to diagnose and treat diseases and conditions of the eye. \$0 copay for an annual glaucoma screening. \$0 copay for one pair of eyeglasses or contact lenses after cataract surgery.
-Medicare-covered vision care \$15 copay for each eye exam to diagnose and treat diseases and conditions of the eye. \$0 copay for an annual glaucoma screening. \$0 copay for one pair of eyeglasses or contact lenses after cataract surgery.
+Medicare-covered vision care \$0 copay for each eye exam to diagnose and treat diseases and conditions of the eye. \$0 copay for an annual glaucoma screening. \$0 copay for one pair of eyeglasses or contact lenses after cataract surgery.
+Medicare-covered vision care 50% of the total cost for each eye exam to diagnose and treat diseases and conditions of the eye. \$0 copay for an annual glaucoma screening.
+50% of the total cost for one pair of eyeglasses or contact lenses after cataract surgery.